-A. Students should first contact the Office of Student Records and Registration to discuss the evaluation results with a Placement/Transfer Credit Specialist, and provide any additional documentation needed to assist with the review (e.g., an updated transcript or college catalog, or other documentation from the sending institution).
+A. Students should first contact the Office of Student Records and Registration Transfer Credit and Placement Office to discuss the evaluation results with a Placement/Transfer Credit Specialist, and provide any additional documentation needed to assist with the review (e.g., an updated transcript or college catalog, or other documentation from the sending institution).
+Comment [c1]: Delete paragraph from this policy and move to P&P 12 Determining Eligibility for Graduation and Issuance of Diplomas

 - B. If the issue is not resolved in step A, the student may request a conference with the administrator responsible for Placement/Transfer Credit.
-After conferring with the student, the administrator will present the student's claim along with any additional documentation to the academic area department head for consideration, and send written communication to the student within ten (10) working days regarding the decision. - C. If the issue is not resolved in step B, the student may then request a meeting and final review with the Director of Student Records and Registration.
+After conferring with the student, the administrator will present the student's claim along with any additional documentation to the academic area department head for consideration, and send written communication to the student within ten (10) working days regarding the decision. - C. If the issue is not resolved in step B, the student may then request a meeting and final review with the Director of Student Records and RegistrationAdmissions and Enrollment Management.
 The Director will consult with the appropriate academic dean for further guidance, and will communicate the dean's decision to the student in writing, within ten (10) working days.
 The decision of the dean is final. - D. Appeals must be submitted no later than four months after the completion of the initial evaluation.